-Note: Ensure the requirements for 61.125(b)(1-15) are all specifically annotated in the applicant's logbook.
+Note: Ensure the requirements for 61.125(b)(1-15) are all specifically annotated in the applicant's logbook (if they do not possess a graduation certificate from a home study course, or similar curriculum).
 [Item 16 (not shown) is for Lighter-Than-Air only.]